the extreme security measures to protect Putin

 In the past, by the way, he has claimed that the internet is a “project of the CIA” – the US intelligence agency – and has asked Russians not to do Google searches because he believes that the Americans are monitoring all information.

 “Putin hardly uses the internet, it’s known that he doesn’t like phones.
 And well, let’s be honest, from a security point of view, Putin is absolutely right.
-Smartphones aren’t very safe,” says Galeotti.
+Smartphones aren’t very secure,” says Galeotti.

 Given this, the academic says that Putin receives paper files and reports from his advisers.